-MISSION | VISION
+MISSION

-The mission of Colonial Behavioral Health (CBH), the local Community Services Board, is to facilitate recovery and resiliency of individuals and families affected by mental illness, developmental disabilities, and substance use disorders.
+The mission of Colonial Behavioral Health (CBH), the local Community Services Board, is to facilitate opportunities for recovery, resiliency and wellness to individuals and families affected by mental illness, developmental disabilities, and substance use disorders.
+Through an array of strategies and collaborative partnerships with local and regional providers, CBH will demonstrate a commitment to quality assessment, prevention, treatment, and habilitation through best practice methodology for the citizens of James City County, City of Poquoson, City of Williamsburg and York County.